louisdewar/tomato/README.md

 ## Running

 [Install rust](https://rustup.rs/).

-`cargo run --release`
+Then: `cargo run --release`

 ## Testing

 Currently there are no unit tests, since it is difficult to test timing.
 Rust allows a certain trust that if the code compiles it will mostly work.
-The code is also tested with `cargo clippy`.
+The code is also tested with `cargo clippy`, also travis will check the code is formatted according to rust format (it runs `cargo clippy`)